muritane/coordination-architecture/load-bearing_theory_stack.md

 * execution is irreversible,
 * resources are bounded,
-* environments are non‑stationary,
+* environments are non-stationary,
 * and repeated action must remain viable.

 The stack does **not** prescribe goals.
+It performs **constraint mapping**: it specifies necessary structural conditions and impossibility boundaries, not mechanisms, procedures, sensing rules, or prescriptions.

-It specifies the **structural preconditions** that must already hold for claims about action, agency, responsibility, evaluation, or optimization to be coherent at all.
+The stack specifies the **structural preconditions** that must already hold for claims about action, agency, responsibility, evaluation, or optimization to be coherent at all.

 ---